javedmohib/QILT_Search_Engine/README.md

 # QILT Search Engine

 The QILT Search Engine is an R Shiny app that allows users to search for files in their local system and displays the content of the file.
-It also allows the user to copy the file path, oen the file or open the directory where the file is stored.
+It also allows the user to copy the file path, open the file or open the directory where the file is stored.
+The app also allows user to open R scripts either in Tinn-R editor or directly .Rproj from working directory.
 The app is designed to be user-friendly and customizable, allowing users to search for files based on a range of parameters.

 ### **Features**